 If the application fee presents a hardship for you and your family, you may qualify for a fee waiver.
 To request a fee waiver, check the associated box in the Part 1 of the application, and ask your advisor, financial aid officer, or other school official to submit an official letter on your behalf.

 Part 2: Essays, Activities & Tests Form

-The required essays consist of two short-answer response questions (250 word limit) and one longer essay of 500 words.
+The required essays consist of four short-answer response questions (250 word limit).
 Remember that your essays are not a writing test.
 They’re the place in the application where we look for your voice - who you are, what drives you, what's important to you, what makes you tick.
 Be honest, be open, be real - connect with us.
 That's all that matters.